 - Represent The Salvation Army in an ambassadorial capacity to enhance the Army’s profile.

-Various Governance Committee and Management Boards are set up under Command Governance Council to ensure that Strategic Mission Objectives are being monitored and achieved while Best Practice is demonstrated in all operational matters.
+Various Governance Committee and Management Boards are set up under Territorial Governance Council to ensure that Strategic Mission Objectives are being monitored and achieved while Best Practice is demonstrated in all operational matters.

 The administrative structure of The Salvation Army can best be described as being top-down and hierarchical based upon a quasi-military model.
 All official positions with the exception of the General are appointed; however, many non-Salvationists are also employed in various capacities.

-The Hong Kong and Macau Command is headed by the Officer Commanding who reports directly to International Headquarters.
-The Officer Commanding, with the assistance of the General Secretary, and other Departmental Secretaries and Directors, oversees the operation of The Salvation Army’s activities throughout Hong Kong, Macau and the mainland China.
+The Hong Kong and Macau Territory is headed by the Territorial Commander who reports directly to International Headquarters.
+The Territorial Commander, with the assistance of the Chief Secretary, and other Departmental Secretaries and Directors, oversees the operation of The Salvation Army’s activities throughout Hong Kong, Macau and the mainland China.